For general questions regarding GMS admissions requirements please see the Admissions FAQs.

 - Do you accept students for January admission?

-- What are the minimum standardized test scores for acceptance into the Master of Science in Medical Sciences Program?
+- What is the minimum GPA and minimum standardized test scores for acceptance into the Master of Science in Medical Sciences Program?

 - When is my application reviewed for the Medical Sciences Program?